pmodv/sqlfun/README.md

 # sqlfun
-just some games with recursion in sql
+just some games with recursion and window functions in sql